jae0/bio.snowcrab/inst/markdown/README.md

 ### Pandoc

 You can do everything directly through pandoc.
-That is covered extensived on the web, so do your own research.
+That is covered extensively on the web (but still a moving target; the hints in the Makefile should be enough...), so do your own research.

 ## Testing